 The need for a ‘new planning’ is necessary as the present Dutch spatial planning practice is yet to evolve in a theoretically informed way and thus fails to meet the current challenges.
 Major initiatives, notably the Environment act is neither connected to the formal planning tools nor the informal institutions.
 Therefore, this project is building a new model based on in-depth analysis of spatial planning through research and learning from international comparisons, through extensive engagement with societal partners.

 The ‘new planning’ was conceptualised with the four main partners in July 2018.
-The project is aimed to be realized by the NWO (Netherlands Organization for Scientific Research) grant as well as co-financing from various partners.
-The NWO pre-proposal was submitted in September 2018 under the theme of resilient societies, which will be the guiding factor for undertaking the research.
-A consortium of stakeholders was set up and to kick start the project, we organised the Matchmaking event, an interactive session in November 2018.
-Along with this, one-to-one meetings with practitioners is being carried out to draw reactions and conclusions from them to continue the ongoing discussions.
+The NWO (Netherlands Organization for Scientific Research) pre-proposal was submitted in September 2018, which led to the formation of a consortium of stakeholders and a subsequent Matchmaking event in November 2018.
 The eagerness of the practitioners towards the changing systems coping with the transitions in spatial planning, led us to initiate the corresponding route of the “The New Planning” project, called as the ‘new planning dialogue’.
-Alongside with the preparation for a bigger research project, we are organising the practitioner activities starting from July 2019.
+The New Planning dialogue was further developed as a full fledged project with a series of practitioner activities starting from July 2019.
 The detailed process of this project development was done by matchmaking event for stakeholders and with research proposals of NWO.
 You can read more about it through this link.

 The New Planning Dialogue

 “The New Planning Dialogue” is a series of interactive practitioner activities, conducting parallelly with the academic research on “The New Planning – Empowering Resilient Societies”.